DepriFromEarth/dodsfig/.github/README.md

 * ...and you!

 ## Legal
-Valve, the Valve logo, Steam, the Steam logo, Team Fortress, the Team Fortress logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.
+Valve, the Valve logo, Steam, the Steam logo, Day of Defeat: Source, the Day of Defeat: Source logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.

 the dodsfig project is not sponsored, endorsed, licensed by, or affiliated with Valve Corporation.